 - Adaptive Project Framework (AFP)

-1. Scrum Project Management Method
+2. Scrum Project Management Method

-2. Kanban Project Management Method
+3. Kanban Project Management Method

-Kanban is one of the project management methodologies that helps to optimize output, decrease obsolescence, make production flexible, and cut down inventory.
+Kanban is one of the project management methodologies that help to optimize output, decrease obsolescence, make production flexible, and cut down inventory.
 However, a breakdown anywhere along the line can hinder the entire project.
-It is best for projects that employ task management software and require a steady output, despite changing priorities.
+Therefore, it is best for projects that employ task management software and require a steady output, despite changing priorities.

-3. Scrumban Project Management Method
+4. Scrumban Project Management Method